BonsaiDen/JavaScript-Garden/doc/semicolon.md

 Chances are **very** high that `log` does **not** return a function, therefore the above will yield `TypeError` saying that `undefined is not a function`.

-### Broken `return` statements

-The JavaScript parse also does not correctly handle return statements which are followed by a new line.

-    return;
-    { // gets interpreted as a block

-        // a label and a single expression statement
-        foo: function() {}
-    };

-Instead it produces the above, that is simply a silent error

 ### In conclusion